 7. Version 1.2.1

-Here from the above article, we saw how hive originated and what are the various version that was introduced in Hive, making it much more stable and powerful for big data processing.
-All the changes that were introduced in the versions of hive were as par the challenges we started facing for big data processing and all of these were resolved substantially making hive more powerful for data processing.
+Here from the above article, we saw how the hive originated and the various versions introduced in the Hive, making it much more stable and powerful for big data processing.
+All the changes introduced in the hive versions were as par the challenges we started facing for big data processing.
+All of these were resolved substantially, making hive more powerful for data processing.

 This is a guide to Hive Versions.
 Here we discuss the Introduction and various hive versions that make hive much more stable and powerful for big data processing.
 You may also look at the following articles to learn more –